 As my familiarity and love of goregrind and brutal death metal (BDM) grew, so did my cognitive dissonance.
 As a woman, how could I accept brutal rape and murder fantasies, amongst of myriad of other degrading subjects, language, and art, as part and parcel?
 Would we tolerate an epic glorification of lynching?
 Would we tolerate singing Hitler’s praises for his totally brutal extermination program?
 No. So why is all the objectification, humiliation, and sexual violence—something that is a sick reality for millions of women worldwide—shrugged off?
 Why are we calling women “sluts,” “whores,” and “bitches” when those words are filled with the same hatred and dehumanizing, derogatory intentions that racial slurs are?

 I didn’t really think about the subject matter in any depth at first.
 I’ve always been more about riffs and structures than lyrics and album art.
 Sure, there’s plenty of BDM and goregrind that deals with society, politics and non-gendered horror/gore, but time and study revealed there’s also a huge amount devoted to elaborate sexual degradation and brutality, so much so that it evolved into it’s own genre—pornogrind.
 As far as I was initially concerned, though, it was just eye-rolling teenage perversion.
 Boys will be boys, especially at the giant sausage party, and since I had already been shown my place, I stayed quiet.
 Any time I did mention I thought something was offensive, I was met with dismissal or mockery, and told to lighten up.
-In addition to booking gigs for them, in my music journalism days I interviewed people like Jig-Ai and Cemetery Rapist, and asked what they thought about the lyrical content and any accusations of misogyny.
+In my music journalism days, I interviewed people like Jig-Ai and Cemetery Rapist and asked what they thought about the lyrical content and any accusations of misogyny.
 They toed the Cannibal Corpse “it’s just fantasy” line, because they certainly aren’t misogynists.
 They love their girlfriends and mothers and sisters and aunts!
 Death metal is supposed to be sick, it’s in the name and the language—"death," ‘gore," "brutal."
 If it made me uncomfortable, then that was clearly my problem, and I resigned myself to accept it as part of a long line of depravity one-up-manship.
 Humiliate, torture and fuck with a knife!
 As is tradition!